hoainambrvt2001/Dishy-Application-SE/README.md

 - Second, to access our website in localhost:

   * If you have xampp, copy the source code to the following direction `xampp/htdocs` in your computer then just start the Apache module.
-  * Or you can use `Live server extension` in Visual Studio Code.
+  * Or you can use `Live Server extension` in Visual Studio Code.